-Welcome to our townhouse home tour!
+Welcome to our modern minimal townhome tour!

 Main Living Area

-Our main living area is one large open area with a living space, kitchen with a long island in the middle, and dining space that also has my work area.
+Like many newer townhome layouts, our main living area is one large open area with a living space, kitchen with a long island in the middle, and dining space that also has my work area.
 Let’s start with the dining space and work our way around.

-Paint colors: The entire floor is Sherwin-Williams Repose Gray; the two black accent walls are Sherwin-Williams Tricorn Black.
+Paint colors: The entire floor is Sherwin-Williams Repose Gray; the black accent walls are Sherwin-Williams Tricorn Black.

 The kitchen is between the dining and living areas.
 It’s actually quite small when you look at it, but there’s a very large island that stretches almost the entire length of the dining to living area.
 We absolutely love having all of that surface area, especially when Mike is cooking or when we’ve had family over.

-The living area is also where we have a bar cart and DIY cat tree made using real branches.
+The living area is where we have a bar cart and DIY cat tree made using real branches.
 The giant peacock faux canvas art and our stainless steel hanging bowl planters are in this room, as are the space-saving sofa end table and butcher block coffee table.

-Bedrooms & Nursery
+Bedroom & Nursery

 Bonus Room & Powder Room